 In situations like these,

-perhaps, the village child may spot something
+perhaps, the village child may say something

-in the emperor’s clothes?
+about the emperor’s clothes?

 Ok,…Just to balance up with some positive memorable experiences in other groups